millermedeiros/domr/README.md

 reduces the amount of conditionals in the codebase.

-It's similar to the way [React](http://facebook.github.io/react/) works, in the sense that we always *render* but only it's smart enough to only update the DOM when needed.
+It's similar to the way [React](http://facebook.github.io/react/) works, in the sense that we always *render* but it's smart enough to only update the DOM when needed.
 The main difference is that we don't have a virtual DOM and we also don't handle how the *state/data* is passed into the *views* (meaning that we save thousands of lines of code on the library side but you *might* need to implement more logic yourself).

+It's important to note that the most expensive actions are usually adding & removing elements to the DOM tree, and not really updating content/attributes, so the theoretical performance *gains* here might be unjustified in many cases (browsers are getting smarter).
+But even if it doesn't provide any real performance benefits we still get a nicer/cleaner API than having to deal with all the querying, caching and method calls by yourself... it will also force us to not touch the DOM so often, and only use it as a representation of the data (that was my main motivation).
+I might build other abstractions on top of this library to make it easier to work with collections/lists if I end up using it on any real project.

 ## Binding types